 Towards the end of the school year in June, I posted on Twitter asking for suggestions on a good summer read with a particular focus on project design, inquiry, or student agency.
 One suggestion that stood out to me in particular was a book titled Dive Into Inquiry by Trevor McKenzie.
 I asked a colleague I trusted about the book and he said he hadn’t read it but he’s heard good things.
 He also suggested I follow Trevor on Twitter as he is a good follow and posts a lot of interesting things about education, inquiry, and teaching in general.
 So I asked my principle for the $20 for the book, got approved, and put in my order.

 In the meantime I came across this graphic on Trevor’s twitter about inquiry:

 Quality creators tend to be very engaged on Twitter.
 They rely on their audience to build and maintain their presence.
-Since reaching out on Twitter I have had many correspondences with Trevor either through direct messaging or via his posts and I have been able to build a relationship with him.
-He has kept me in the loop about professional development that he is leading in my area and has also connected me with other educators who are looking into similar topics.
+Since reaching out on Twitter I have had many correspondences with the author in both direct messages or via his posts.
+I have been able to build a relationship with him.
+Through these communications, I have learned about professional development that he is leading in my area.
+He has also connected me with other educators who are looking into similar topics.

 So before I had even gotten the book, I had already begun to engage with the topic, build my network, and start the process of creating new ideas and relationships that I can use to leverage my capacity as an educator and support student learning.

 The rest of this multi-part blog series will cover my journey on Dive Into Inquiry.
 I will discuss the ideas and concepts in the book, how I prototyped using inquiry via my music technology class, some ideas about how I am looking to use inquiry in my math classroom, as well as how inquiry fits into some broader institutional initiatives at my school.